saierd/ros-workstation/README.md

 ## Uninstall

 The command above saves a list of installed files to the file `record.txt`.
-As long as you keep this file you can uninstall all the shortcuts with
+As long as you keep this file you can uninstall it with

 ```shell
 cat record.txt | sudo xargs rm -rf